MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 Contoso admins migrate the managed instance by using Database Migration Service.
 They follow the instructions in the [step-by-step migration tutorial](/azure/dms/tutorial-sql-server-to-azure-sql).
 They can perform online, offline, and hybrid (preview) migrations.

-Contoso admins do the following:
+Contoso admins complete the following steps:

-- They create an Database Migration Service instance with a Premium SKU that's connected to the virtual network.
+- They create a Database Migration Service instance with a Premium SKU that's connected to the virtual network.
 - They ensure that Database Migration Service can access the remote SQL Server via the virtual network.
 This step involves ensuring that all incoming ports are allowed from Azure to SQL Server at the virtual network level, the network VPN, and the machine that hosts SQL Server.
 - They configure Database Migration Service:
   - Create a migration project.